Headache?

 Cautions to remember:

-If you have lower-back problems, or you are a complete beginner and cannot bring your hands to the floor, use a chair to support your forearms.
+If you have lower-back problems or you're a complete beginner and cannot bring your hands to the floor, use a chair to support your forearms.

 If you have high or low blood pressure, keep your eyes open when you bend forward.